The PDPC Academy

 If we want to avoid far-reaching measures in the battle against COVID-19, a long-term strategy is required.
 In January 2022, the PDPC facilitated a meeting with experts from (bio)medical and social sciences and social partners to draw up this strategy.

-After outlining four scenarios (from cold virus to worst-case), a document (in Dutch) was drafted, exploring how to gain wide societal support and improve society’s resilience.
+After outlining four scenarios (from cold virus to worst-case), a paper (in Dutch) was drafted, exploring how to gain wide societal support and improve society’s resilience.

 Get in touch!